komalchahal/Credit_Card_Dashboard/README.md

 ### Analysis:

-Revenue by Age Group: Identifying which generation drives the most interest.
+Revenue by Age Group: Identifying which generation drives the most interest.The 46-55 age group generated the highest revenue.

 Revenue by Income Level: Analyzing spending power across Low, Mid, and High-income tiers.

+Revenvue Trend By Gender: Revenue showed seasonal Fluctuations, reaching its highest leveles inMay and December.

 Risk Profile: Monitoring Delinquent Accounts by Marital Status and Education.